 Echo is an American brand that began as an importer of Japanese engines and hand-held machines until they added production and engineering in the US.
 The brand has been around for over 40 years and distributes worldwide.

 Stihl is also another American brand that offers a variety of high-powered cutting tools.
 To date, Stihl does not sell their products online to support their dealers and assure consumers of the products’ quality as they try it themselves.
 Stihl offers gas-, battery-, and electric-powered tools.

 Makita originated in Japan and later expanded into the American market.
 Makita has been around for over a century.
 When the company opened in 1915, they didn’t just sell tools but also repaired them.
 Today they continue to repair Makita machines for their customers in different locations.

 GreenWorks Tools is headquartered at Mooresville, North Carolina with manufacturing facilities in Changzhou, China.
 As their brand name suggests, GreenWorks does away with gas-powered tools for zero carbon emission.
 The company only produces tools with charging systems with the Environmental Protection Agency ENERGY STAR approval.

 Toro is a Minnesota-based company that distributes to more than 90 countries worldwide.
 They serve various industries such as sports, agriculture, rental & construction, and homeowners.
-Like GreenWorks, Toro trimmers only carry electric or battery-powered trimmers.
+Like GreenWorks, Toro only carries electric or battery-powered models.
 This makes for a quieter and more lightweight trimming experience.